feltsja/ECE287/README.md

   before moving on to the next one.
 Once you matched all the colours/numbers in the sequence, the round counter will increase and you can start the next round by pushing KEY[3] again until completing round 10.

-Upon completing round 10, or losing in a previous round, the game can then be reset by flipping down the start, initialize, and reset switches
+Upon completing round 10, or losing in a previous round, the game can then be reset by flipping down the start and initialize switches
-(SW[17], SW[16], SW[13]).
+(SW[16] and SW[13]).
 The steps can then be followed to play again, this time with a different random sequence and a different difficulty if chosen in the initialization step.

 # Citations